-Both Fig. 3 and Fig. 4a show that the circularly averaged SB radial profile of the nebula surrounding J1605-0112 extends up to $\sim 30$ pkpc from the quasar; the mean flux measured in annuli at larger radii is consistent with the noise $(2\text{-}\sigma)$ limit.
-However, Fig. 4a shows that at distances consistent with the maximum extension of the radial profile of our nebula ( $\sim 30$ pkpc), the sensitivity provided by our deep MUSE observations would be enough to detect with high SNR ( $\gtrsim 5$ ) any more extended emission, such as that expected by the averaged radial profiles of similar quasars at lower redshift.

-This suggests that the Ly $\alpha$ nebula detected in the surrounding of J1605-0112, at $z\sim 5$ is intrinsically smaller than typical Ly $\alpha$ nebulae observed with MUSE around luminous quasars at lower redshifts, $z\sim 3-4$ .
+Both Figs 3 and 4(a) show that the circularly averaged SB radial profile of the nebula surrounding J1605-0112 extends up to \sim 30 pkpc from the quasar; the mean flux measured in annuli at larger radii is consistent with the noise (2 σ) limit.
+However, Fig. 4(a) shows that at distances consistent with the maximum extension of the radial profile of our nebula (\sim 30 pkpc), the sensitivity provided by our deep MUSE observations would be enough to detect with high SNR (\gtrsim 5) any more extended emission, such as that expected by the averaged radial profiles of similar quasars at lower redshift.
+This suggests that the Ly α nebula detected in the surrounding of J1605-0112, at $z\sim 5$ is intrinsically smaller than typical Ly α nebulae observed with MUSE around luminous quasars at lower redshifts, $z\sim 3$ -4.
 We stress that such size discrepancy is intrinsic and not an artefact of the cosmological SB dimming; indeed the radial profiles have been expressed in invariant units, rescaling the quantities with redshift as discussed above.

-In Fig. 4b we report the same SB radial profiles of Fig. 4a, but in this case we show them as a function of the projected comoving distance from the quasar.
+In Fig. 4(b) we report the same SB radial profiles of Fig. 4(a), but in this case we show them as a function of the projected comoving distance from the quasar.
 Using comoving distances, instead of physical, we can account for the cosmological growth of DM haloes, whose virial radii, for a fixed halo mass, scale as $\propto (1+z)^{-1}$ (Barkana & Loeb 2001).
-Fig. 4b shows that the intrinsic size discrepancy between our nebula at $z\sim 5$ and typical nebulae at $z\sim 3-4$ is greatly reduced, or even disappears, when referring to comoving distances from the quasar.
-This suggests that our nebula

-M. Ginolfi et al.
+Fig. 4(b) shows that the intrinsic size discrepancy between our nebula at $z \sim 5$ and typical nebulae at $z \sim 3$ -4 is greatly reduced, or even disappears, when referring to comoving distances from the quasar.
+This suggests that our nebula appears to be less extended because haloes hosting quasars at high redshift are, on average, intrinsically smaller.
+In Section 4 we analyse possible origins and consequences of such finding.
+3.2 Kinematics We used the 3D-segmentation-mask, defined in Section 2.2, to also produce two-dimensional maps of the first and second moments of the flux distribution in its spectral domain.
+Such maps give indication of, respectively, the centroid velocity and the width of the emission line (the velocity dispersion) at each spatial location.
+In Fig. 5(a) we report the map of the first moment of the Ly α flux distribution, i.e. the shift of the velocity centroid with respect to the peak of the integrated emission of the nebula.
+The velocity map of Ly α emission does not show any clear evidence of rotation nor any coherent kinematic patterns, in line with similar recent MUSE observations at lower redshift (Borisova et al. 2016).
+However we note that, due to its resonant nature, Ly α is usually not a good tracer